RenderKit/embree/README.md

 when no previous segments is indicated by the neighbor bits.
 The end sphere is always rendered but parts that lie inside the next segment are clipped away (if that next segment exists).
-This way a curve is closed on both ends and the interiour will render properly as long as only neighboring segments penetrate into a segment.
+This way a curve is closed on both ends and the interior will render properly as long as only neighboring segments penetrate into a segment.
 For this to work properly it is important that the flags buffer is properly populated with neighbor information.